lemonadejs/modal/docs/colorpicker.md

 ### Usage

-There is two ways to instantiate a DataGrid, Programatically or Dinamically
+There is two ways to instantiate a Colorpicker, Programatically or Dinamically

 #### Programatically